A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Introduction

-Existing triple extraction approaches mainly include pipeline methods and joint extraction methods.
-Traditional pipeline methods divide the extraction into two separate subtasks, i.e., entity recognition and relation classification \cite{DBLP:conf/acl/ZhouSZZ05,DBLP:conf/acl/MintzBSJ09,DBLP:conf/acl/ChanR11}.
-Such methods miss the potential interaction between the two subtasks and may suffer from the error propagation since errors in the first stage cannot be remedied in the second stage.
-Joint extraction methods implement entity extraction and relation extraction in a single model \cite{DBLP:conf/coling/GuptaSA16,DBLP:conf/emnlp/AdelS17,DBLP:conf/acl/KatiyarC17,DBLP:conf/acl/ZhengWBHZX17}, which avoids the error propagation.
+Existing relational triple extraction approaches mainly include pipeline methods and joint extraction methods.
+Traditional pipeline methods divide the extraction into two separate subtasks, i.e., entity recognition and relation classification.
+Such methods miss the potential interaction between the two subtasks and may suffer from error propagation since errors in the first stage cannot be remedied in the second stage.
+Joint extraction methods implement entity extraction and relation extraction in a single model \cite{DBLP:conf/coling/GuptaSA16,DBLP:conf/emnlp/AdelS17,DBLP:conf/acl/KatiyarC17,DBLP:conf/acl/ZhengWBHZX17,DBLP:journals/ijon/ZhengHLBXHX17}, which avoids the error propagation.
+The unified sequence labeling model \cite{DBLP:conf/acl/ZhengWBHZX17} assigns one tag with entity mention and relation type information to each word for joint entity and relation extraction.
+But their approach suffers from the problem of overlapping triple due to each token cannot be assigned more than one tag.
 For better handling the overlapping triple problem, several joint extraction improvements have been developed, such as tagging-based models \cite{DBLP:conf/aaai/DaiXLDSW19,DBLP:conf/coling/WangYZLZS20} and sequence-to-sequence (Seq2Seq)-based models \cite{DBLP:conf/acl/LiuZZHZ18,DBLP:conf/aaai/ZengZL20,DBLP:conf/aaai/NayakN20}.
-More details can refer to Section \ref{sec:relw}.
+These kinds of methods promote joint model performance improvement and address the problems of pipeline methods initially \cite{ning2023od,gao2023ergm}.
+However, each step uses an independent decoding algorithm, leading to an accumulation problem of decoding errors, and the redundant errors of the individual modules of the shared parameter integration affect each other's prediction performance, resulting in a cascading redundancy problem \cite{xiong2022multi}.
+More details can refer to Section \uppercase\expandafter{\romannumeral2}.

 Recently, Wei {\em et al}. \cite{DBLP:conf/acl/WeiSWTC20} proposed a new cascade binary tagging framework, called CasRel, which models relations as functions that map head entities to tail entities in a text, rather than discrete labels as in previous works.
 CasRel is a two-stage tagging process: head entities in a text are identified first, and then relations and tail entities are extracted simultaneously.
-It has been shown that CasRel is a powerful approach, outperforming state-of-the-art methods on different scenarios of overlapping triples.
+It has been shown that such a cascade tagging framework is a powerful approach, outperforming state-of-the-art methods on different scenarios of overlapping triples.
 This also motivates us to explore how to utilize potential information of relations as extra features to guide joint extraction since such relations involve somewhat mapping information of entity pairs.